 Yahtzee Shaker Sheds Light on Amelia Earhart DisappearanceJune 3, 2012

-One of the world’s most enduring mysteries has taken a major step closer to being finally resolved.
-American aviation pioneer Amelia Earhart disappeared 75 years ago in an attempt to fly around the globe at its equator.
+One of the world’s most enduring mysteries has taken a major step closer to being finally resolved – all thanks to a Yahtzee dice shaker.
+American aviation pioneer Amelia Earhart disappeared decades ago in an attempt to fly around the globe at its equator.
 She and her navigator, Fred Noonan, were never to be heard from again.
 Now researchers believe they have discovered artifacts that once belonged to the famous pilot on a far-flung island in the Pacific Ocean.

 “Clearly this was not being used for the freckle cream.
 As an expert in the area of Yahtzee cups and shakers, I’m quite certain that the only thing this jar ever contained was five dice.
 Unfortunately, no trace of her Yahtzee scorecards or dice have been found, perhaps being lost to the elements.
 The glass jar makes for a very sturdy dice shaker but regular Yahtzee equipment can be quite delicate.”